auditassistant/css-transition/README.md

 })
 ```

-Run `npm start example` and navigate to `http://localhost:9966` to see it in action.
+Run `npm run example` and navigate to `http://localhost:9966` to see it in action.